vinecopulib/vinecopulib/README.md

 #### Status

 Version [0.3.0](https://github.com/vinecopulib/vinecopulib/releases) was
-released on June 11, 2018.
+released on August 7, 2018.
 While we did our best to design a user-friendly API, the library is still under active development and changes are to be expected.
 We are also working on interfaces for [R](https://github.com/vinecopulib/rvinecopulib) and